Master of Arts in Teaching: Mathematics

 extension option for grades 5-6.
 This program, offered in collaboration with the University's Department of Mathematics

-and Professional Education Program, is designed for those who have little or no previous
+and the School of Professional Development, is designed for those who have little

 The degree program consists of 45 credits, distributed among the areas listed below.
 Unless otherwise noted, each course is three credits.
 All degree requirements must be completed within five (5) years from the semester date of admission as a matriculated student.